taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 └─sda1                                               0      512B       2G         0
 ```

-And let's take a look at that luks partition with `sudo cat /etc/crypttab`...
+And let's take a look at that LUKS partition with `sudo cat /etc/crypttab`...

 ```
 [taw@rh ~]$ sudo cat /etc/crypttab